 First know, it takes a lot to flip a kayak over, and tandem kayaks are even harder.
 With that said, it’s important that you know how to get yourself back in the boat in that unlikely event.
 Kim actually recommends that you practice falling in, so that you have experience re-entering a kayak from the water.
 She also says, always wear your PFD.
 If you’re going with an outfitter or rental company, listen to their safety talk and ask any questions you have prior to heading out.

-I’m afraid I won’t be fit enough
+I’m afraid I’m not fit enough

 Kayaking in the morning is usually better than in the afternoon as winds can pick up in the afternoon making kayaking more difficult.
 The first half of your trip, head into the wind, if possible.
 That way when you’re tired later on, you can then kayak downwind and get a little boost.